-4.
+4.7 Traceability assurance and calibration

-4..1 Principles involved in the calibration of hygrometers
+4.7.1 Principles involved in the calibration of hygrometers

-Precision in the calibration of humidity entails special problems, to a great extent owing to the relatively small quantity of water vapour which can exist in an air sample at normal temperatures, but also due to the general difficulty of isolating and containing gases and, more particularly, vapour.
+Precision in the calibration of humidity measuring instruments entails special problems, to a great extent owing to the relatively small quantity of water vapour which can exist in an air sample at normal temperatures, but also due to the general difficulty of isolating and containing gases and, more particularly, vapour.
 An ordered hierarchy of international traceability in humidity standards is only now emerging.

-Table 4. shows a summary of humidity standard instruments and their performances.
+Table 4.2 shows a summary of humidity standard instruments and their performances.